knhaller/educational/The Transformer/.ipynb_checkpoints/Attention_is_all_you_need-checkpoint.md

 ![Multi-head Attention](./images/AIAYN-Fig.4.png)
 *Taken from Attention Is All You Need*

 The main difference between Multi-head attention and scaled dot product is that in the multi-head attention, multiple processes happen simultaneously.
+The concept of this can be thought of similar to features.

 Resources: